drogue-iot/drogue-device/README.md

     {
         async move {
             loop {
-                // Await the next message and invoke the following closure.
-If async is needed in the processin
+                // Await the next message and invoke the provided closure.
+If the processing loop needs to
-                // loop, one can use inbox.next() to retrieve the next item. inbox.process(|m| {
+                // invoke other async functions, you can use inbox.next() to retrieve an item together with a
+                // responder instance.
+                inbox.process(|m| {
                     self.count += 1;
                 }).await;